The Top Manufacturing Industries and Products Made in Mexico

 Top Companies Manufacturing Products in Mexico

 Many companies have made the move to shift their manufacturing operations to Mexico.
 However, the global footprint of these companies varies greatly.
-In recent years, Mexico has become a hub for major companies to nearshore their manufacturing needs, increase their profits and continue producing a high-quality product.
+In recent years, Mexico has become a hub for major companies to nearshore their manufacturing needs, increase their profits and continue producing high-quality products.
 From the automotive industry in Mexico to medical device manufacturing in Mexico, more industries are turning to Mexico for skilled labor, economic factors, and more.
 This transition to manufacturing in Mexico is due in large part to the North American Free Trade Agreement (NAFTA), which has contributed significantly to the growth of new business in Mexico and improved trade relations between Mexico and the United States.
 Below are four of the top companies producing their goods in Mexico.

 - Ford: Auto giant Ford is one of the largest companies participating in Mexico’s Maquiladora program.
 Ford was among the first companies to begin expanding their manufacturing operations to Mexico in 1925 and they have gradually continued that expansion throughout the years.
 In September of 2016, Ford announced that they would be moving all of their small-car production to Mexico in the next two to three years.
 This helps Ford compete with other car manufacturers of small vehicles and enables them to keep their larger car and truck manufacturing in the United States.